Bayer Crop Science division runs a de-centralized artwork process using global tools, including various process participants.

 Only PDF artwork files that fully comply with the terms and conditions of PDF/X-1a:2003 and are fully in line with the requirements as stated in the technical drawing should be send as “ready-to-print” PDF artwork file to the ‘Label Author’.

-Step 3 · Review/Approval of a PDF artwork file
+Step 3 · Review, Approval and Upload of a PDF artwork file

 The ‘Label Author’ verifies the “ready-to-print” PDF artwork file against Corporate Branding Guidelines and processes a completeness check of both regulatory and marketing requirements.